 - Working with the Bundoran and Ballyshannon Neighbourhood Youth Project (NYP) run by Foróige, the national youth organisation.
 The NYP work with young people from ages 10 to 18 years and their families providing youth development and family support services to the local community.
 The students work with the local youth leader and the young people on a variety of programs including after school groups, teenage health groups, drop-in services, mini-business projects, outdoor activities, arts & crafts, drama and citizenship programs.

 - Volunteering with Hungry Horse Outside animal shelter in Longford.
-Here students help bruch out, herd, muck-out and maintain horse stables.
+Here students help brush out, herd, muck-out and maintain horse stables.
 Additionally students will vaccinate sheep, herd goats and lend a hand at the dozens of daily jobs that Mick and Hilary take on every day.
+If you like horses you'll love working at Hungry Horse Outside (last count they had 1,000 horses!)

-- Students will organize Beach Clean-Ups with the local Bundoran/Ballyshannon youth group, these clean-ups often see 60+ bags of rubbish removed from remote beaches.
+- Students will organize Beach Clean-Ups with Clean Coasts Ireland, these clean-ups often see 60+ bags of rubbish removed from remote beaches.
 Student leaders will work with the Donegal County Council to organize collection of rubbish and materials needed for the cleanup.

 The aim of the Community Volunteering is to allow the students become a very real part of the local community and not just visiting observers.